m3g/ComplexMixtures.jl/docs/src/quickguide.md

 <img src="../figures/proteinTMAO.png" width=60%>
 ```

-We want to study the interactions of the protein with TMAO, for example.
+We want to study the interactions of the protein with TMAO in this example.
 The computation of the MDDF is performed by defining the solute and
 solvent selections, and running the calculation on the trajectory.